siifux/developer.swedbankpay.com/payments/trustly/after-payment.md

 {% include payment-resource.md  payment-instrument="trustly" %}

+{% include jumbotron.html body="Welcome to After Payment - a subsection of
+Trustly Payments.
+This section has extented code examples and features that for the operations in Trustly taht occurs after the purchase has been completed." %}

 * *Abort:* It is possible to abort the process if the payment has no successful transactions.
 [See the Abort description here][abort].
 * For `reversals`, you will need to implement the [Reversal request][reversal].